mahfuz225bd/trycode/README.md

 # TryIt Editor Desktop

-This is a unofficial desktop version of tryit editor.
+This is a unofficial desktop version of w3school tryit editor developed for practicing html coding.
+I have plan for adding more features like file system or others with other programming facilities.

 Firstly, install all dependencies with: